crowdresearch/daemo/README.md

 You will see a untrusted certificate message in most modern browsers.
 For this site (and this site only), you may ignore this warning and proceed to the site.

 ### Setup with Vagrant
+We do not guarantee that this will work for all machines under Windows, it is up to you to make it work, we highly recommend using Linux or OS X.

 This approach might be useful if you're on Windows or have trouble setting up postgres, python, nodejs, git, etc. It will run the server in a virtual machine.